Real-World Agent Project: MySQL & Streaming

 5. Built this real-world, read-only MySQL streaming assistant.

-You now have the full toolkit to design, secure, and ship production AI agents.
+This is how we ship a production database agent.
+We now have the full toolkit to design, secure, and deploy production AI agents.

 Found this useful?
 Keep building with me.